6 Steps to Heal Emotional Scars from Childhood

 What is certain is that many people haven’t healed from those wounds, so they keep on hurting, trying to mask their pain with superficial bandages.

 Unfortunately, they don’t realize that the longer they wait to fully heal themselves, the more their wounds will deepen.
 This becomes even more complicated when you know that something is wrong with you, but haven’t yet realized that it’s thanks to an old, unhealed wound.

-So there’s some degree of ignorance, coupled with the fear of having to relive the pain, that keeps you from being yourself, forcing you into playing a role that you hardly recognize or doesn’t belong to you.
+So there’s some degree of ignorance, coupled with the fear of having to relive the pain, that keeps you from being yourself.
+You end up forcing yourself into playing a role that you hardly recognize — or one that doesn’t belong to you.

-Odds are that if you’re reading this today, you’ve felt the desire to get to know yourself better and improve who you are each day.
-That’s why in this article we want to offer a little help so you’ll know what steps to follow in the quest to heal your old wounds.
+Odds are that if you’re reading this, you’ve felt the desire to get to know yourself better and improve who you are each day.
+That’s why in this article we want to offer a little help so you’ll know what steps to follow in the quest to heal emotional scars.

-Let’s look at the six steps you need to take in order to heal emotional wounds:
+Let’s look at the six steps you need to take in order to heal emotional scars:

 1. Accept your scars as part of who you are

 Don’t look away from it – your scar is there.
 You can choose to recognize it or not, but the only way you can move forward is to face it head on.
-According to Lisa Bourbeaur, to accept a wound means you look carefully at it, observing it, and knowing that resolving such problems is part of the human existence.
+According to Lisa Bourbeaur, to accept a wound means you look carefully at it, observe it, and know that resolving such problems is part of the human existence.